AtmaVichara/job-tracker/README.md

 [X] The user can view a list of all Categories on a single page, and each Category can be deleted from that page.
 There is also a link to “Edit” each Category, which takes the user to a form where they can update the Category.

 [X] When the user creates a new Job, they are required to select its Category from a drop down menu of existing categories.
 They also see a link to create a new Category.

-#### Fix Tests and Create a New Job
-[ ] When the user visits a page for a specific Category, they see a list of Jobs in that Category.
+[X] When the user visits a page for a specific Category, they see a list of Jobs in that Category.
-#### Fix Tests and Create a New Job

 ### Comments